egreiner/IegTools.FluentPollster/README.md

 }
 ```

-### Multiple intervall polling job
+### Multiple interval polling job

-You can add any Action with multiple intervall/condition combinations as job to the PollsterBuilder,
+You can add any Action with multiple interval/condition combinations as job to the PollsterBuilder,
 build the Pollster and run it.

 ```csharp